Commercial Album

+Commercial Album is the seventh studio album released by American experimental rock band the Residents in October 1980 by Ralph Records.

+Background

-Commercial Album is an album released by art rock group the Residents in 1980.
-It is commonly considered a follow-up to Duck Stab/Buster & Glen, in that it retains the former album's pop-oriented song structures.
-The album contains 40 songs, each lasting exactly one minute - a deliberate allusion to Top 40 mainstream radio.
+The album is commonly considered a follow-up to their 1978 album Duck Stab/Buster & Glen, in that it retains the former album's pop-oriented song structures.
+It contains 40 songs, each lasting exactly one minute - a deliberate allusion and satire of Top 40 mainstream radio.
 The album's liner notes state that, to form a complete pop song, tracks from the album should be played three times in a row.

-The album features a number of guest musicians, notably Chris Cutler and Fred Frith from Henry Cow.
-Other guests are featured anonymously, such as Andy Partridge from XTC (as "Sandy Sandwich") and Lene Lovich (as "Mud's Sis").
-It has also been recently confirmed that Brian Eno and David Byrne appear on the album uncredited.
+The album features a number of guest musicians, notably drummer Chris Cutler and guitarist Fred Frith of the recently disbanded Henry Cow.
+The credits mention Frith as an "Extra-Hard Working Guest Musician."
+Frith told author Cole Gagne that he recorded parts for around 25 tracks and was later told by a band member that he appeared on at least 15 of the released cuts, but that he could only identify himself on three tracks where he played bass.
+Other guests are credited under pseudonyms, such as Andy Partridge of XTC (as "Sandy Sandwich") and Lene Lovich (as "Mud's Sis"); Brian Eno and David Byrne appear on the album uncredited.

-As a promotional stunt, the Residents purchased 40 one-minute advertising slots on San Francisco's most popular Top 40 radio station at the time, KFRC, such that the station played each track of the album over three days.
+As a promotional stunt, the Residents purchased 40 one-minute advertising slots on San Francisco's most popular Top 40 radio station at the time, KFRC, such that the station played each track on the album over the course of three days.
 This prompted an editorial in Billboard magazine questioning whether the act was art or advertising.

 Track listing

-All tracks last exactly one minute, but with a 3-second pause between songs, making each track last around 1:03.
-On the original LP version of the album, "Die in Terror" is incorrectly printed as track 14, between "The Nameless Souls" and "Love Leaks Out".
+All tracks last exactly one minute, but with a three-second pause between songs making each last around 1:03.
+On the original LP, "Die in Terror" is incorrectly printed as track 14, between "The Nameless Souls" and "Love Leaks Out".